 A photo of a man sittin in a white pod, and another man standing to the right of the pod, resting his left arm on the side of it.

-VCU student Anirudh Mepperla (seated) and Kirk Richardson, assistant professor in the Department of Focused Inquiry, with one of the nap pods recently installed on the fifth floor of Grace E. Harris Hall.
+VCU student Anirudh Mepperla (seated) and Kirk Richardson, associate professor in the Department of Focused Inquiry, with one of the nap pods recently installed on the fifth floor of Grace E. Harris Hall.
 (Thomas Kojcsich, Enterprise Marketing and Communications)

 The bearer of good snooze: Undergrad’s research project is behind the new nap pods on campus